hoast/hoast/README.md

 * `remove`: Whether to remove all files in the destination directory before processing.
   * Type: `String`
   * Default: `false`
 * `patterns`: Glob patterns to match directory and file paths with.
-If a path does not match during scanning of the source it will not be further explored.
+If a directory or file path does not match during scanning of the source it will not be further explored.
   * Type: `String` or `Array of strings`
 	* Default: `[]`
 * `patternOptions`: Options for the glob pattern matching.
 See [planckmatch options](https://github.com/redkenrok/node-planckmatch#options) for more details on the pattern options.